Blog · Review Essay · Last reviewed June 25, 2026

 Benanav also helps puncture a common AI fantasy: that technical abundance will automatically solve political scarcity.
 More generated text, more automated decisions, more robotic capacity, and more predictive dashboards do not create dignity by themselves.
 They can just as easily create a world with more output, weaker workers, thinner public services, and a smoother vocabulary for abandonment.

 The review-worthy demand is simple and difficult: do not worship the jobless machine, and do not fear it as fate.
-Ask what economy keeps requiring people to sell their time for survival, what institutions make automation punitive, and what forms of collective power could turn technical capacity into shared time, care, and freedom.
+Ask what economy keeps requiring people to sell their time for survival, what institutions make automation punitive, what evidence supports each claim, and what forms of collective power could turn technical capacity into shared time, care, and freedom.

 Sources